-- 01. General Restrictions; Allowable Deviation.
+01. General Restrictions; Allowable Deviation.
 The maximum point at which a well penetrates the producing formation-shall may not unreasonably vary from the vertical drawn from the center of the hole at the surface.
 Deviation is permitted without special permission to remedy blowouts and, for short distances, to straighten the hole, sidetrack junk, or correct other mechanical difficulties.
+(3-18-22)(

-) - O2.
-Controlled Directional Drilling.
+02. Controlled Directional Drilling.
 Except for the purposes recited in Subsection 330.01, no well hereafter drilled may be intentionally directionally deviated from the vertical unless the owner or operator thereof shall first files an application and submits an application fee to amend the drilling permit and receive approval from the Department.
-Such application shall contain the following information:
+Such application shall contain the following information: (3-18-22)()

-(3 18 22)() - a.
-Name and address of the owner or operator.
-(3-18-22) - b.
+a. a.
+Name and address of the owner or operator. b.
 Lease name, well number, name of field and reservoir, and county.
-(3-18-22) - c.
-Description of surface location and proposed location of the producing interval (footage from lease and section or block and survey lines).
-(3-18-22) - d.
-Reason for intentional deviation.
-(3-18-22) - e.
-List of offset operators and statement that each has been furnished a copy of the application by registered mail.
-(3-18-22) - f.
+(3-18-22) c. and section or bl Description of surface location and proposed location of the producing interval (footage ock and survey lines). e from lease (3-18-22) d. - Reason for intentional deviation.
+(3-18-22) e. registered mail.
+List of offset operators and statement that each has been furnished a copy of the app olication by (3-18-22) f.
 Signature of representative of owner or operator.
-(3-18-22) - g.
+(3-18-22) g.
 Notification to offset operators that any objection they may have to the proposed intentional deviation of the well must be filed with the Department within fifteen (15) days of receipt of a copy of the application.
 (3-18-22)